sparksp/lt-osp/content/skill/master-countermagic.md

 replacement: true
 ladder: "immune-to-fear"
 ---
-This skill replaces [Cast High Countermagic][cast-high-countermagic].
-They may cast the High Countermagic spell and have Spell Reduction (1) for the effects Iron Will and High Countermagic _(See Spell Reduction entry in the Definitions and Glossary section)_.
+This skill replaces [Cast High Countermagic]({{< ref "cast-high-countermagic" >}}).
+They may cast the High Countermagic spell and have Spell Reduction (1) for the effects Iron Will and High Countermagic.

-[cast-high-countermagic]: {{< ref "cast-high-countermagic" >}}